Tony-Kwofie/Tony-Kwofie/README.md

 ## 📫 Connect

 LinkedIn: https://linkedin.com/in/tonykwofie
 Email: tonyjnr1990@gmail.com

 ---

 <p align="center">
-Engineering resilient data systems that scale with ambition.
+Focused on building reliable data systems that make data easier to trust and use.
 </p>